tkeskita/snappyhexmesh_gui/README.md

 ## Current Status

-The add-on is currently in early development phase.
+The add-on is currently in development phase.
-Currently it exports all meshes from Blender and generates snappyHexMeshDict with only geometry entries.
+Currently implemented features include:
+* Creation of basic OpenFOAM case structure, including meshes as STL files and dictionary files (most importantly snappyHexMeshDict)
+* Creation of definition file for hexahedral base mesh with a defined cell size (blockMeshDict)
+* Calculation of cell count for base mesh
+* Definition of surface refinement levels for meshes

 ## Links